UniversalDependencies/docs/_hy/feat/Number.md

 ### <a name="Coll">`Coll`</a>: collective / mass / singulare tantum

 Collective or mass or singulare tantum is a special case of singular.
 It applies to words that use grammatical singular to describe sets of objects, i.e. semantic plural.
 Although in Armenian they are able to form plural.
 In practice the plural form means “several sorts of” or “several packages of”.
-Grammatically they behave like plurals, so we mark these forms as `Plur`.
+We mark these forms as `Plur`.

 #### Examples: